KHMD2000/My-Portfolio./README.md

 ## Getting in Touch

 I am eager to discuss my projects and explore potential opportunities.
-Please don't hesitate to reach out via email at (insert email) or connect with me on (Linkedin).
+Please don't hesitate to reach out via email at karim.hesham2011@gmail.com or connect with me on [Linkedin](www.linkedin.com/in/karim-mahmoud-77b08529b).

 Thank you for visiting my portfolio.
 I look forward to the opportunity to discuss how my data analysis skills can contribute to your team!